Laura Bialis: Rock in the Red Zone

 Rock in the Red Zone is a 2015 documentary film directed and produced by Laura Bialis about the rock and roll bands that have come out of Sderot, a town in southern Israel that has been under almost daily attack for many years by Qassam rockets fired from Gaza by Hamas and Islamic Jihad.
 Young musicians use one of the town's bomb shelters to create and perform music.
 This documentary offers a personal view from the ground on the frontlines of an endless war, and a powerful exploration into the lives and art of musicians struggling to create in a conflict zone.

 “It is a film that strives to be about place, and about individuals and self-expression in spite of, or because of, the most trying of situations.
-Yet it is also, inevitably a film that stands outside of global politics, to reveal much to admire in the resilience, spirit, and creativity of Israel and its citizens.”
+Yet it is also, inevitably a film that stands outside of global politics, to reveal much to admire in the resilience, spirit, and creativity of Israel and its citizens.”, said Laura Bialis.

 The film screened at more than 250 community screenings and film festivals around the world, holding its international premiere at the Haifa International Film Festival, and US premiere at the San Francisco Jewish Film Festival.

+David Brinn of the Jerusalem Post calls it “One of the best Israeli docs ever.”
+He explains, “Expertly combining riveting real-time footage of rocket attacks – some of them involving some of the main subjects in the film – and unhurried cinema verité scenes of debates, breakdowns, Color Red siren chaos and loving moments surrounding music, Bialis turns this from a ‘fish out of water’ music scene film ... into a gripping encounter with life and resilience, choices, defeats and triumphs.”